Incarceration in Norway: Penalty in prison

-The longest sentence allowed in a Norwegian prison is 21 years, although a new penal code allows for a 30-year maximum sentence for crimes related to genocide, crimes against humanity, or war crimes.
-Additionally, sentences may be extended if a court rules that the inmate still poses a danger to society.
-The average sentence is about 8 months.
+Norway does not impose capital punishment or ordinary life imprisonment.
+The maximum custodial sentence is 21 years, though the penal code allows for a 30-year maximum for crimes such as genocide and war crimes.
+Sentences may be extended in renewable five-year increments if a court determines the individual remains a danger to society.
+The commonly cited average sentence length is approximately eight months.